This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Miriam

-Creamy Butter Lemon Sauce Ingredients
+Lemon Butter Cream Sauce Ingredients

 The best thing about making lemon butter sauce from scratch is that it hardly uses any ingredients, but it tastes incredible.
 You can whip it up in no time and pair it with just about anything for an easy dinner.
+Have a dry chicken recipe that just isn't working out?
+Pour this sauce on it.
+Trust me, it will work!

 How to Make Lemon Butter Sauce